 Operations Support: Assist national and subnational institutions to coordinate and implement response activities

 Communications: Help countries develop and deliver key messages around Covid-19 to both providers and the public

 Learning: Document learnings from the pandemic response as it unfolds to help countries build resilience

-The activities our teams are undertaking differ based on the needs in our project countries.
-On this page, you can find presentations that share what each of our five countries are doing in response to the pandemic, as well as published blogs that dive into more detail about key issues that are emerging.
-Through the continued support from the Bill & Melinda Gates Foundation, the SP4PHC project is trying to do its part in helping countries shore up their health systems to respond to this unprecedented crisis.
+The activities our teams undertook differ based on the needs in our project countries.
+On this page, you can find presentations that share what each of our five countries has done in response to the pandemic, as well as published blogs that dive into more detail about key issues.
+Through the continued support from the Bill & Melinda Gates Foundation, the SP4PHC project helped countries shore up their health systems to respond to this unprecedented crisis.